rabestro/hyperskill-python-portfolio/docs/index.md

+---
+title: Home
+hide:
+  - navigation  # Hides the entire left-hand navigation sidebar
+  - toc         # Hides the "Table of Contents" on the right
+  - footer      # Hides the previous/next footer
+---

 # A Practical Journey into Modern Python

 Welcome!
 This project is more than just a collection of code.
 It's a living journal of a journey: the story of an experienced software engineer from the statically-typed world of Java and Scala diving headfirst into the dynamic, rapidly-evolving ecosystem of modern Python.